grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### enabled

 This option is also known as _usage analytics_.
-When `false`, this option disables the writers that read/write from and to Grafana databases.
-Default value is `true`.
+When `false`, this option disables the writers that read/write from and to the Grafana databases.
+The default value is `true`.

 ### reporting_enabled